AED Training in Reno & Sparks: How to Save a Life with an Automated External Defibrillator

 Do not remove the pads—EMS will take over when they arrive.

-No. AEDs only deliver a shock if the person is in a shockable rhythm.
-It won’t shock someone with a normal heartbeat.
+No. AEDs only deliver a shock if a shockable rhythm is detected.
+They will not shock someone with a normal heartbeat.

 That’s okay.
-AEDs are designed for everyday people to use.
-Just turn it on and follow the step-by-step voice instructions.
+AEDs are designed for everyday people.
+Just turn it on and follow the prompts.

 Are there legal risks?

-Good Samaritan laws in most areas protect bystanders who act in good faith to help during emergencies.
+Most states, including Nevada, have Good Samaritan laws protecting bystanders who act in good faith during emergencies.

-Seeing someone collapse in a public space is scary—but your response doesn’t have to be.
-AEDs are meant to be used by you.
-You don’t have to be perfect—just willing to step up.
+Seeing someone collapse in a public space can be frightening—but your response doesn’t have to be.
+AEDs are designed for ordinary people to save lives.
+You don’t need perfection—just the willingness to act.

 Comments